 - 3.1.
 We recognize that open, two-way communication between management and staff on safety and health issues is essential to an injury-free, productive workplace.
-The following system of communication is designed to facilitate a continuous flow of safety and health information between management and staff in a form that is readily understandable and consists of one or more of the following checked items: 3.1.1 New workport or input tion is designed to facilitate a continuous flow of safety and health information between management and staff in a form that is readily understandable and consists of one or more of the following checked items: - 3.1.1.
+The following system of communication is designed to facilitate a continuous flow of safety and health information between management and staff in a form that is readily understandable and consists of one or more of the following checked items: - 3.1.1.
 New worker orientation including a discussion of safety and health policies and procedures. - 3.1.2.
 Review of our IIPP. - 3.1.3.
 Workplace safety and health training programs. - 3.1.4.
 Regularly scheduled safety meetings.

-- "Freedom from Danger" - 3.1.5.
+- 3.1.5.
 Effective communication of safety and health concerns between workers and Superintendent/Supervisors, including translation where appropriate. - 3.1.6.
 Posted or distributed safety information. - 3.1.7.
 A system for workers to anonymously inform management about workplace hazards. - 3.1.8.
 Communication of safety and health information starts with the senior executive level and is then disseminated to project management teams.